Education in Faith

 Our focus is on the faith development of our students and ensuring religion and the gospel values are integrated into the teaching of all learning areas.

 The curriculum draws from Scripture and the Catholic tradition of the Universal Church.
 It fosters an understanding of young people as they grow and mature in contemporary society.
 Its content includes a strong social justice focus.
-Religious Education is also woven into the daily life of the school through formal religion lessons.
+Religious Education is also woven into the daily life of the school through formal Religion lessons.
 The integration of Christian attitudes and values are linked into all curriculum areas and the encouragement to live fully Christian lives is promoted.

 Celebrating our faith through liturgy is an important component of school life at St. Mary’s, Altona.
 Opportunities for experiencing prayer and celebrating liturgy are regularly provided for the whole school community.
+Our school choir is also very connected to enhancing our celebration of the Mass, particularly at whole school celebrations.

 During the important liturgical seasons of the year such as Lent and Advent, there are weekly prayer liturgies.
 Parents and families are welcome to join with us in these celebrations and are notified in the weekly newsletters and on the school web page.